Agentic-Intelligence-Lab/Agentic-Intelligence-Lab.github.io/openings/index.md

 Qualified candidates are **strongly encouraged** to apply for the [RGC Postdoctoral Fellowship Scheme (PDFS)](https://www.ugc.edu.hk/eng/rgc/funding_opport/pdfs/).
 The application deadline typically falls between **September and October** each year.

 For each awardee, the supporting university provides:
-- An annual stipend of HK\$420,090 for the awardee’s basic salary;
+- An annual stipend of 420,090 HK dollars for the awardee’s basic salary;
-- A conference and research-related travel allowance of HK\$13,350 per year inclusively.
+- A conference and research-related travel allowance of 13,350 HK dollars per year inclusively.

 For exceptional postdoc candidates who do not secure funding through the PDFS, our lab can provide funding support.